zhehaoli-1999/zhehaoli1999/README.md

 - 👋 Hi, I’m Zhehao Li.
-- 👀 I’m interested in simulate digital world physically and explore how people can create 3D digital content in a more intuitive way.
+- 👀 I’m interested in physically simulating the digital world, and exploring how people can create 3D digital content in a more intuitive way.
 - 🌱 I’m currently a research assistant in USTC, China.
 - 💞️ I’m looking to collaborate on research about computer graphics.
 - 📫 You can reach me by sending email to richardhall@mail.ustc.edu.cn.